aurelia/aurelia.github.io-old/_harp/get-started.md

 </html>
 ```

 Yes, that's it.
 This is the only HTML page in our application.
-The head of the document is pretty straight forward.
-We simply link in our bootstrap, font-awesome and custom stylesheets.
+The head of the document is pretty straight forward: we link in our bootstrap, font-awesome and custom stylesheets.
 It's the body that's interesting.

 > **Note:** Be sure to confirm that the local folder names for bootstrap and font-awesome match the link href.
 It's possible that these libraries have updated their versions since the authoring of this document.